 Consumer Advisory Group

-On 2 February 2011, the Central Bank appointed five members to its Consumer Advisory Group.
-The role of the Consumer Advisory Group is to advise the Central Bank on its performance in relation to protecting consumers of financial services.
+The role of the Consumer Advisory Group ('CAG') is to advise the Central Bank on the performance of it's functions and the exercise of its powers in relation to consumers of financial services including:

 The members of the Consumer Advisory Group are: